Mahjongg

 Payout is doubled again if the 2nd Mah Jongg is JOKERLESS (excluding singles and pairs).

-D. The player who discards a tile that is claimed for their opponent’s 2nd Mah Jongg is penalized minus Twenty Points (-20); whether or not there is a first Mah Jongg already exposed on their opponent’s rack.
+E. The player who discards a tile that is claimed for their opponent’s 2nd Mah Jongg is penalized minus Twenty Five Points (-25); whether or not there is a first Mah Jongg already exposed on their opponent’s rack.

 (Also see Rule 17.
 E. below)

-E. The player who discards a tile that is claimed by their opponent who puts up two (2) Mah Jongg’s during the same turn…but the claimed tile is used in the 1st Mah Jongg exposed…. the discarder is still penalized minus Twenty Points (-20).
+E. The player who discards a tile that is claimed by their opponent who puts up two (2) Mah Jonggs during the same turn…but the claimed tile is used in the 1st Mah Jongg exposed…. the discarder is still penalized minus Twenty Five Points (-25).

 F. WALL GAME each player receives Plus Ten Points (+10).

-B. If immediately after the deal it is discovered a player has too many tiles on their racks (more than 27 if they are East, or more than 27 if the are not East)….it is a mis-deal.
+C. If immediately after the deal it is discovered a player has too many tiles on their racks (more than 27 if they are East, or more than 27 if the are not East)….it is a mis-deal.
 Just re-deal the tiles.
-(Revised 2/31/2023)

 Please also see RULE 12.
 This Rule also applies to too few tiles.